BrbDanDev/T.E.E.M.O/README.md

 # T.E.E.M.O

-This is T.E.E.M.O.. short for Terribly.
+## This is T.E.E.M.O. short for Terribly.
 Engineered.
 Experimental.
 Misery.
 Operator

+## Just made this to play around with riot's [https://developer.riotgames.com/docs/lol#game-client-api_live-client-data-api](live client api)

+## This "app" sucks, probably overengineered to hell and back aswell

+## But it's quite cool to me! :] Not sure where you would find a use for something so terrible.. lol

+# "FEATURES:"
+### • Laughs at you for dying
+### • Music for when u really zoomin (warwick/quinn/i hate you >:(->singed) mains stand up!